What is an audio speed changer?

 Can I choose a custom speed?

-Not in the MVP.
+Not in the current version.
 The page keeps a small set of predictable choices.

 Does SoundSlicr upload my audio?

-The MVP is designed for browser-based processing without an intentional backend upload step for speed changes.
+The current version is designed for browser-based processing without an intentional backend upload step for speed changes.

 Is this different from player playback speed?